 Technical conditions applying to vehicles

-1. Subject to the provisions of Article [24, paragraph 4], the technical conditions applicable to buses and coaches used to carry out the international regular services covered by this Agreement shall comply with the provisions of the UNECE Conventions on Road Traffic of 19 September 1949 or 8 November 1968.
+1. Subject to the provisions of Article [24, paragraph 4], the technical conditions applicable to buses and coaches used to carry out the international regular services covered by this Agreement shall comply with the provisions of the Conventions on Road Traffic of 19 September 1949 or 8 November 1968.

 2. Contracting Parties may carry out random inspections in order to ensure that coaches and buses are maintained in such a condition that they can be deemed as roadworthy by the inspection authorities, in particular as regards safety and environmental items referred to in Annex [V] to this Agreement.

 3. These random inspections should be carried out, to the extent possible, at the passenger terminals to avoid disruption of the transport operation and inconvenience to passengers.

+4. Additional technical requirements applicable to vehicles carrying out services under the provisions of this agreement may be prposed by the Administrative Committee referred to in Article [22] and Annex [VI].

 Chapter V